 Older versions of PVC decking were made from hollow extrusions similar in profile to a vinyl window frame.
 Most products now have a solid core of cellular PVC encapsulated in a harder “capstock” skin similar to capped composites.

 Resistance, however, does not mean the material is indestructible.
-Plastic can be scratched by heavy furniture or stained by oil or red wine that is left to bake in the sun.
-Also, some fading can be expected occur over time, especially with darker finishes.
+Plastic can be scratched by heavy furniture or stained by bug spray, oil or red wine that is not removed quickly.
+Also, fading can be expected occur over time, especially with darker finishes.
 Azek refers to this as “weathering” not “fading,” but the result is the same.
-There are renewal products on the market that can restore a new look.
+There are renewal products on the market that can help restore a new look to some extent but these are not easy to apply and may not last much more than a year.

 Like PVC trim, PVC decking cuts, drills, and installs more-or-less like wood.
 Despite the significant thermal expansion that can occur in unrestrained boards, Azek recommends butting end joint tight.
 If you follow their installation instructions for either face-screwing or hidden fasteners, the thermal expansion will be restrained and the deck surface will remain dimensionally stable, according to the manufacturer.